adequatica/ui-testing-auth/README.md

 When you try to log in through Playwright or Puppeteer, Google can detect authentication by «robot», but you can prevent detection by using «stealth» plugin.

+Read the full article about this implementation: [Google Authentication with Playwright](https://adequatica.medium.com/google-authentication-with-playwright-8233b207b71a).

 ## Stack

 A basic set of packages for [UI testing](https://github.com/adequatica/ui-testing) with Google authnetication: